 So my end of March blog post has become a start of April blog post.
 Which seems to summarise how March has gone, quite frankly.
 March is one of those months, every years, almost without fail, where something changes.
 Whether it is the pressures of the financial year at work, or the changing of the … More Where did that go?

 February has rushed away from me, taking with it the dregs of winter.
 We finally have sight of spring on the horizon, lighter mornings and the first new daffodils budding in the ground.
 There is a simple joy in appreciating the world around you, and I cannot help but the last year of varying forms … More Writing is the Challenge

-My thoughts on all things fantasy and writing.
+My thoughts on all things fantasy, writing and anything else.

 My inspiration post-its, packaged as a blog post and shared with the internet.

 It might feel like you have an impossible mountain to climb this week, and that’s okay.
 Show up.
 See what you can do.
 You might surprise yourself in the process.

 Create the future you want to believe in.
 Make it possible.
 Trying to follow a dream is more than just creating the thought.
 It’s digging deeper in yourself and finding a way to make it possible.
 Even if you know there will be pitfalls, even if you know it will be hard.
 You can create … More Make It So (Monday Inspiration)

 Editing is hard because you are far away from the new-ness of the beginning and still far away from the end goal you hold in your mind.
 Everyone has this.
 Everyone has tough days, hard days, days where nothing is achieved.
 It’s okay when you’ve had tough days.
 Keep going.
 Keep editing.